 Since the majority of circular saw cutting is done on top of the material you’re cutting, weight might not be a big deal to some folks.
 However, it does make a difference when you’re carrying it around a jobsite and it can contribute to how much shoe friction you experience.

 We weigh each saw bare and with its battery loadout and consider its effects over the course of a workday.

 Price and Value

 Value is more than just price.
-It’s what you get for the price and how you prioritize performance, design, features, compatible tools on the same battery system, and other factors vary from person to person.
-Put the most weight behind the what’s most important to you and fits your budget.
+It’s what you get for the price and how you prioritize performance, design, features, compatible tools on the same battery system, and other factors that vary from person to person.
+Put the most weight behind what’s most important to you and that also fits your budget.

 Why You Can Trust Pro Tool Reviews